top of page

 Total contraindications (CANNOT) to massage cupping include but are not limited to:

-pregnancy, circulatory or vascular disease, blood clots, phlebitis or unexplained calf pain; infectious progressive diseases such as AIDS; anti-coagulant medication( i.e., Coumadin, Warfarin); any active cancer, especially skin cancer.
+Pregnancy, circulatory or vascular disease, blood clots, phlebitis, or unexplained calf pain; infectious progressive diseases such as AIDS; anti-coagulant medication( i.e., Coumadin, Warfarin); any active cancer, especially skin cancer.

 Local contraindications include but are not limited to: